When anguish takes over and nothing feels steady anymore, peace doesn’t come from figuring it out, it comes from finding ground.

 It’s unsettling.

-And even if life looks “fine” from the outside, you know something within you is off — and you don’t know why.
+And even if life looks “fine” from the outside, you know something inside you is no longer steady, and you don’t know how to get your footing back.

 Why This is Different